rafaelkallis/ticket-tagger/README.md

 Carefully read the [full license agreement](https://www.gnu.org/licenses/agpl-3.0.en.html).

 > "...
 [The AGPL-3.0 license] requires the operator of a network server to provide the source code of the modified version running there to the users of that server."

-Ticket Tagger versions 2 and 1 where published under the GNU General Public License.

 ### Derivative Work
 - [BEE](https://github.com/sea-lab-wm/bee-tool), Yang Song and Oscar Chaparro